PerkinsDan/trading-platform/Docs/apps/MarketData/simulatedata/TimeSeries.md

 **When do we use it?**

-Used by the `simulateData`class which aggregates Timeseries into a timeSeriesMap
+Used by the `simulateData`class which aggregates `TimeSeries` into a timeSeriesMap.

 <br>